SPEEDRUNNING THE SPACETIME CONTINUUM

 AUTHOR BIO

 Stephen Marshall is an author, feature film director, and system architect whose career has spanned underground media, political filmmaking, and experiential technology design.
 He first broke into the mainstream with Channel Zero, a boundary-pushing video magazine distributed globally in record stores and bookstores.
-Hailed by The Village Voice as a revolution in television, the project led to an invitation from CNN’s chairman to launch a global youth news network—a vision shelved after the Time Warner merger.
+Hailed by The Village Voice as a revolution in television, the project led to an invitation from CNN’s chairman to launch a global youth news network — only to be shelved ahead of the Time Warner merger.

 In 2000, he co-founded the guerrilla news portal GNN, serving as creative director and pioneering the now-ubiquitous “NewsVideo” format.
 Marshall directed over 15 short documentaries including the Sundance Award-winning Crack the CIA, and music videos for the Beastie Boys, Eminem, and 50 Cent.
 His non-fiction books, True Lies (Penguin/Plume) and Wolves in Sheep’s Clothing (Disinformation), explored information warfare and American duopoly, respectively.